 - Mid to large sized vehicles, wide sports cars, trucks, SUV’s, front only

-- Full protection for all vehicles against all guns, front and rear
+- Full protection for all vehicles against normal guns, front and rear

 The front is the main area most people need to protect and in many parts of the country they only target the front of your vehicle.
-Here’s the general rule of thumb:
+As for how many heads you need per side of your vehicle, here’s the general rule of thumb:

 For small and compact cars, 2 heads will generally provide sufficient protection.
 Standard/mid-sized vehicles can often work well with just 2 heads as well, especially against older guns.

 Midsize to large cars, including wide sports cars, as well as trucks and SUV’s would need 3 heads to fully protect the front of the vehicle due to their larger target areas.

 Against some of the newest variable pulse rate (VPR) lidar guns that are designed specifically to defeat laser jammers, the ALP can defeat them with just 2 heads, but things improve greatly with a third head in the center of the vehicle and it’s for this reason that if VPR guns are in use where you drive, 3 heads are highly recommended.